-Luckily, unless your buying ‘fake’ ski goggles almost all ski goggles (apart from some clear frames) will have UV400 as standard which blocks all harmful ultraviolet light.
+Luckily, unless you buy ‘fake’ ski goggles almost all ski goggles (apart from some clear frames) will have UV400 as standard which blocks all harmful ultraviolet light.

 Polarisation is a special type of filter that some ski goggles have within their lenses that block glare from very reflective surfaces like water or snow that are gleaming in the sunlight.

-A photochromic lenses are clever in that they actually change the tint and the amount of light your goggles block based on how much light is hitting them.
-So in bright light, they will get darker and in low-light they will get lighter and let in more light.
-They take about a minute to go darker and few minutes to get lighter. (source).
-Photochromic lenses are not an essential but very cool feature to have and great for skiing in varying weather conditions.
+Photochromic lenses are clever in that they actually change the tint and the amount of light your goggles block based on how much light is hitting them.
+So in bright light, they will get darker and in low light, they will get lighter and let in more light.
+They take about a minute to go darker and a few minutes to get lighter. (source).
+Photochromic lenses are not an essential but very cool feature to have and are great for skiing in varying weather conditions.

 A key thing to know when buying any ski goggles (including OTG) is the percentage of light that the goggles block out.
 This is measured by VLT, which is the percentage of light that the filter blocks out.
 Ski goggles are rated on a scale from 0% VLT (Clear) to 90% (Blocks much of the light).